-Sweet bell peppers, with their terrifically tangy, sweet taste, add a lovely light crunchiness to meals.
-Their vivid bright colors of royal red, sunny yellow, bright orange or deep green adds vibrant beauty to any meal, whether it’s a salad or a stir fry.
+Colourful bell peppers add a sweet, light crunchiness to a meal.
+Their bright red, yellow, orange or green adds vibrant beauty to any meal, whether it’s a salad or a stir fry.

 Collagen is a long, fibrous protein critical to providing your bones with tensile strength.
 Collagen needs vitamin C to synthesize collagen.
 U.S. National Library of Medicine note that red and yellow bell peppers have 4 times as much vitamin C as oranges.